bakestake/chainlink-constellation/README.md

       - We utilize CCIP for cross chain messaging from users source chain to destination chain.
       - It involves cross chain messaging from source to destination and performing specific functions upon receiving a cross chain message.

-### How we built it
-      - Stake N' Bake is combination of cross-chain and gameFi.
-      - This combines gaming features that are expected from a gameFi project to make it more interactive and enjoyable Also enabling cross chain features to allow cross-            chain gaming experience.
-      - We have utilized whole suite of chainlink tools with developer tools like Thirdweb SDK, Amazon AWS Lambda, and other tools.
-      - The combination of this tools are powering the Stake N Bake from under the hood.
-      - Not only technical implementation but good product research is kept in mind while coming up with this idea.

-### Challenges faced
-      - Challenges are part of building and are symbol of progress.
+### Team Insights from the Hackathon

-      - As we were integrating chainlink and other tools in Stake N Bake we faced hurdles with implementation, performance and debugging various functions.
+  - We faced hurdles in the implementation, performance, and debugging of various functions.
+But it was nothing that put us to a stop and the Chainlink team was always helpful.
-      - Challenges mainly revolved around enhancing performance and utilizing tools correctly to ensure good performance.
-      - To resolve the issues we faced, We have got constant support from chainlink and other communities.

-### Accomplishments We're Proud Of
-      - We are proud of the features that we have built to make Stake N Bake enjoyable and interesting.
+  - The hackathon gave us a chance to iterate on the product market fit of our idea and makes us proud of the features that we have built to make Stake N Bake unique and exciting.
-      - Though we have achieved major features that we visioned but we look forward to fill in the gaps for improvment.
+  - Though we have achieved major milestones, we are eager to experiment with new infra to enhance the UX.
+As of now we have added gasless smart wallets, but we are determined to innovate to a point where the entire waiting time is abstracted away for cross chain transactions.
-      - We take pride in being one of the first gameFi projects to be in cross-chain gameFi space.